 Things to consider before applying for government funding:

-- Research funding opportunities thoroughly.
-Be sure to record details on the program itself, application guidelines, the timeline for submittal and notification, agency contacts, the review process, past grants awarded, and any other helpful information.
+- Do your research.
+Be sure to record details on the program itself, application guidelines and deadlines, agency contacts, the review process, past grants, and any other helpful information.